 Know your Intention

-The key thing when practicing MHW on a budget is to know your intention.
+The key thing when practicing applied modern witchcraft on a budget is to know your intention.
 Yeah, I know this is the core of any sort of devotion or witchery.
-However, it’s worth saying here on a blog about economical MHW.
+However, it’s worth saying here.
 You need to really focus what it is you hope to achieve.
-There are two basic categories of focus: 1. offerings, and 2. witchcraft.
+There are two basic categories of focus beyond our specific goals: 1. offerings, and 2. witchcraft.

 Regarding offerings, many practitioners use things they find in the natural world, like roses, stones, and, of course, BONES.
 Ancient offerings include a meal left at the crossroads, household sweepings, and, well, dead things (I keep a box of graveyard dirt in the car, just in case).
 If you’re focusing on one aspect of Hekate, for example Hekate Einalia (Queen of the Oceans), you can use things found along the shore or in the water.
 I’m fortunate enough to live right on the coast, so this is easy for me.
 However, even if you’re in the Midwest, you can offer fish bones, clam shells, etc. If you’re not certain on what aspect (or epithet) of Hekate that you’re interested in, I highly recommend this extensive resource created by Sara Croft.

 For witchcraft to be effective it needs to be focused.
 Taking time to fully develop your intention is vital.
 So is honing that intention down to a very specific thing.
 You might want to work with Hekate Einalia if you want to be cleansed or have a watery metaphysical experience.
 So, you may petition this aspect of Hekate in your ritual, spell or prayer.
 In that case, you could include oceanic objects as tools or as energy containers for your working.
 For example, you could use a seashell as the container for the energy of the spell and then keep it with you while you do the work of making your magick real.